WHAT OTHERS ARE SAYING ABOUT

 “I applaud the creative and humanizing relevance of this book.
 May it be translated into many languages, so that more families will be educated as peacemaking agents for our world.”

 Francisco Gomes de Matos, Brazil Peace Linguist and Poet, Professor Emeritus: Universidade Federal de Pernambuco, Co-founder: Associação Brasil América, Recife, Brazil, Co-founder: Dom Helder Camara Human Rights Commission, UFPE, Recife, Brazil

-“Jacqueline Haessly’s book of 30 years ago on Peacemaking for Families was a remarkable attempt in its day to show the role of family in creating and building up the attitudes and skills needed to live in a peace-filled society.
+“Jacqueline Haessly’s book from 30 years ago, Peacemaking: Family Activities for Justice and Peace, was a remarkable attempt in its day to show the role of family in creating and building up the attitudes and skills needed to live in a peace-filled society.
 She has now updated the original to include an awareness of the changes in the world in these last three decades, especially emphasizing the rise and effects of globalization.
 As people of one culture now rub shoulders daily with those of another with totally different values and history, her book becomes more valuable and more pertinent.
 She applies the same attitudes and skills of Peacemaking now to this new kaleidoscope of intersecting cultures with the same calm, wise voice that characterized the first edition of thirty years ago.”